Wonder of the Seas is packed with lots to see, do, and eat onboard, and you likely want to know where everything is onboard.

 There are quite a few specialty restaurants in Central Park, beginning with the new Giovanni's Italian Kitchen and Wine Bar.

-Royal Caribbean revamped its Italian restaurant with a new menu, that extends into the nearby wine bar.
-Giovanni’s Italian Kitchen is a new take on Italian authentic Italian dishes, including made-to-order pizzas hand tossed front and center, and baked in the new, in-house pizza oven.
+Royal Caribbean revamped its Italian restaurant with a new menu that also extends into the nearby wine bar.
+Giovanni’s Italian Kitchen is a new take on authentic Italian dishes, including made-to-order pizzas hand tossed front and center, and baked in the new, in-house pizza oven.

 150 Central Park is known for its seasonal menu, while Chops Grille is the cruise line's well-known steakhouse.